- Explore Programs

 You can turn in assignments in a number of ways.
 The best way is to deliver your assignment to me in person.
 Just tell the Counseling Center receptionist that you'd like to turn in an assignment and I'll come out an get it from you.
 The advantage to this method is that I can quickly scan your assignment and you can correct any blanks you may have forgotten to complete.
 You can also just leave your assignment with the receptionist and she will get it to me.
 Or you can email, snail-mail or FAX your assignment to me.

-The Weekly Discussion Board, offered via Moodle, begins the second week of the quarter.
-You can log in to your Moodle account and click on AT 199 Cooperative Education Experience - JOLLY.
+The Weekly Discussion Board, offered via Moodle, begins the third week of the quarter.
+You can log in to your Moodle account and click on AT 199 Cooperative Education Experience - VELTRI.
 (If you don't see that course available, contact me ASAP to get your name and account added to the course).

 Each week, I will post a general workplace discussion topic.
 Your task will then be to log in and respond to the topic.
 It becomes a "virtual classroom" discussion.
 There are no set times when we are all online at the same time so you can participate at whatever time is convenient for you.
 You are graded on your participation so it pays to respond early in the week so other students can interact with you.

-The Mid-Term paper (for 50 hrs/credit students) and the Final Summary Paper (for ALL students) are both explained in the syllabus and on the Term Papers link to the left.
+The Mid-Term paper (for 50 hrs/credit students) and the Final Resume Paper (for ALL students) are both explained in the syllabus and on the Term Papers link to the left.
 Each paper is scored using a grading matrix that shows the elements required for each assignment.
-These are college-level papers designed to indicate your reflection and analysis of your Co-op Ed experience and will be graded on format as well as content.
+The Term Paper is a college-level paper designed to indicate your reflection and analysis of your Co-op Ed experience and will be graded on format as well as content.
 The format required is based upon the American Psychological Association (APA) style used at SVC and many other colleges.
 There are many Internet resources available that explain APA style and provide examples.
-For your benefit, there is a Co-op Ed APA Term Paper Writing Guidelocated in the Syllabus & Forms section to the left.
-In addition, the Coordinator provides a MS Word template for both term papers that contains the correct margins, line spacing and other formatting that can be used to facilitate your term papers.
+For your benefit, there is a Co-op Ed APA Term Paper Writing Guide located in the Syllabus & Forms section to the left.
+In addition, the Coordinator provides a MS Word template for the term papers that contains the correct margins, line spacing and other formatting that can be used to facilitate your term papers.
+There are also Resume samples located in the Syllabus & Forms section as well that should help you focus your resume if you have not written one prior.

 Sometime during the quarter, the Coordinator or Faculty Chair may visit your work site to answer questions about the program, renew contacts with the business community and discuss ways to improve the program.
 If is difficult at times to coordinate the supervisor's and Co-op Ed Coordinator's schedules during times when you are present at the work site.
 If you prefer to be present during the site visit, please let the Coordinator know this.
 Otherwise, there is no action required from you, the student.